with a realtime review of portfolio performance during the recent market pullback.

 I want to take a look at some of my core portfolio strategies from a fresh angle.
 The basic principles discussed are easily transferable to other types of portfolios.

 A key portfolio feature, I strive for, is an adaptive combination of strategies with distinctly different return characteristics.
 These strategies perform well in different market environments and, as long as these regimes are well recognizable and stick around for some time, strategy exposure can be adapted to the market environment.
-Such a portfolio should be able to achieve positive returns at virtually all times.
+Such a portfolio should theoretically be able to achieve positive returns at virtually all times – though in real life sometimes even unrelated ideas will start moving in lock step.

 I see such a holistic view very rarely implemented in practice – most products and services are aimed at specific niches and many investors are biased towards one strategy or asset allocation over another, because of their underlying investment philosophy.
 For me the most promising approach is to diversify across a number of different approaches and philosophies that all work – as long as I can reasonably include them in my portfolio and investment beliefs.